02 May 2020

 Section 4: The promise (13-25) is for you and me (and your bubbe and that evil man as well)!

 10 times in Romans and four of those here in chapter 4, Paul uses the term promise.
-Greek epangelia.
+Greek epangelia

 Romans 15.8, Paul says the promises were made to the Fathers (meaning Abraham and his descendants), and Messiah has become a servant to the Jewish people on behalf of the truth of God to confirm those promises.

-Concerning the promise, Albert Barnes writes, “A promise looks to the future.
+Concerning the promise, Albert Barnes writes, “promise looks to the future.
 Its design and tendency is to excite trust and confidence in him who makes it.
 All the promises of God have this design and tendency; and consequently, as God has given many promises, the object is to call forth the lively and constant faith of men, all going to show that, in the Divine estimation, faith is of inestimable value.

 Verse 15: for the Law brings about wrath, but where there is no law, there also is no violation.